Updated - Originally published February 5, 2025

 In its simplest form, sales tax is a government-imposed tax on goods and services represented as a percentage of the transaction value.
 Governments use the money collected from sales to fund government programs and public services.
 Your sales tax dollars might go towards:

 Sales tax is an important form of revenue for local governments.
-Since sales tax is a local tax, not a federal tax, the rules and regulations around sales tax vary from state to state and even from county to county, or even city to city!
+Since sales tax is a local tax, not a federal tax, the rules and regulations around sales tax vary from state to state, county to county, or even city to city!
 It’s also a form of indirect tax.
-The retailer collects the tax from the customer at the time of sale and then remits the tax collected to the government.
+As the retailer, you collect the tax from the customer at the time of sale and then remit the tax collected to the government.

-Real estate agents may claim the phrase “Location, location, location,” but it also applies to sales tax.
+Real estate agents may claim the phrase “location, location, location,” but it also applies to sales tax.
 Location is everything for determining sales taxability.
-Five states don’t charge sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon (also known as the NOMAD states).
-However, you still have to do your research.
-Alaska recently passed legislation stating that local jurisdictions can opt to require e-commerce businesses with qualifying nexus to collect sales tax.
+For example, five states don’t charge sales tax at all: Alaska, Delaware, Montana, New Hampshire, and Oregon (also known as the NOMAD states).
+But even in those states you still need to stay on top of changes—Alaska recently passed legislation stating that local jurisdictions can opt to require e-commerce businesses with qualifying nexus to collect sales tax.

 With an understanding of what components make up sales tax calculations, we can put it into practice with a simple algebraic equation.